 How to build a shed from scratch – Step-by-Step

-The shed size I decided to go for is 12×10 ft. or 3×3.6m and 2.4m tall.
+I decided to go for the shed size 12×10 ft. (or 3×3.6m) and 2.4m tall.
 I’ve restricted the height to 2.4m to fit within the permitted development rules.
-Any higher and you’ll need planning permission.
+Any higher (when within 2 m of a boundary) and you’ll need planning permission.

 Step1.
 Building the shed base

 The first task was to clear debris and level the ground.